example42/answers/puppet/slides/modules.md

+## Modules

+Puppet code is distributed and reused via **modules**.

+There are modules to manage virtually any kind of software, systems' components, network device or cloud object.

+The [Puppet Forge](https://forge.puppet.com) is the official repository of modules, from Puppet company, its partners and the community.

+Most of the public modules are published on [GitHub](https://github.com/search?q=puppet+modules).

+Any module added on Puppet's **modulepath** is available for usage.

+---

 ### Modules conventions: class autoloading

 A module is a directory.
 The name of the module is the name of the directory.